 We took his advice and bred Sugar and kept our Lancelot who was our first home-bred champion.

 This time we tried not to spoil him and placed him with a professional handler at the age of 10 months.
 He showed beautifully and never lost a show while he was being shown by Paul Flores.
 Lancelot was with us for almost fifteen years and went to the “Rainbow Bridge” on December 31, 2004.
 He, however, left a wonderful legacy.
 His name is on the pedigree of over two hundred champions, including Ch.
-Paray’s I Told You So, ROMX (Buster).
+Paray’s I Told You So, ROMX (Buster); who was the number one Bichon in the United States for four years in a row.

 Because Lancelot was